What could invalidate your car insurance?

 Any driving convictions or points on your licence

 If you have a history of dangerous driving or speeding, you’re more likely to claim on your car insurance in future.
-Driving convictions and points are on record so they can be checked.
+If you forgot to tell your insurance about points, your policy could be void.
+And driving convictions and points are held on record, so they can be easily checked.

 Reporting minor accidents